One Solution

 “You see what happened the last time an energy master became Bizra.”

-“Maybe the nightmares will become even worse.”
+“The Bizra nightmares will become even worse.”

-“Everyone should leave except Nival.”
+“Everyone must leave except Ehraval.”

 “I’m not going,” says Shazira.